dslab-epfl/svshi/CONTRIBUTING.md

 </table>

-As we abstract the Physical state and run applications on it, it means that a prototypical device in an application can read a state that is only an `out` in the physical world (because its value is stored in the mirrored state kept by SVSHI).
+As we abstract the physical state and run applications on it, it means that a prototypical device in an application can read a state that is only an `out` in the physical world (because its value is stored in the mirrored state kept by SVSHI).
 This is why `in` prototypical <-> `out` physical is permitted.

 With `Unknown` type for physical devices, we cannot do more than give a warning to the developer to really make sure that the connection is valid.

 ##### Python types

-As we abstract the state of the physical installation in a mirrored state, we assign Python type (e.g., `int`, `float`, `bool`, ...) to each group address.
+As we abstract the state of the physical installation in a mirrored state, we assign a Python type (e.g., `int`, `float`, `bool`, ...) to each group address.
 For this to be valid, all prototypical device channels linked to that group address must use values of the same type.

 Each device, just as for IO Types, has the Python type of the value it would read/write on the KNX bus encoded in the corresponding `SupportedDeviceBinding` class.

-This stage then check that all channels connected to the same group address uses the same Python type for their values.
+This stage then checks that all channels connected to the same group address use the same Python type for their values.

 ##### KNX datatypes
 This stage does the same kind of verification as the IO Types one but checking that the KNX datatypes of the value that the device would read/write on the bus are compatible.